 - Military posture: standing with extremely straight posture with shoulders pulled back, chest thrust forward.

-- The rhomboids are often called the Christmas tree muscles.
-Their connections on the lower neck and upper back extending to the shoulder blade give them a distinct triangular shape which looks like a Christmas tree on muscle diagrams.
+The rhomboids are often called the Christmas tree muscles.
+Their connections on the lower neck and upper back extending to the shoulder blade give them a distinct triangular shape that looks like a Christmas tree on muscle diagrams.

 - Scapulocostal syndrome